U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 The White House said the administration supports the measure and “looks forward to working with Congress to ensure the Secretary of State has the necessary flexibility and permissive authority to designate such an office and special envoy.”

-The bill is modeled after a measure to create a State Department office to counter anti-Semitism that Congress passed with wide bipartisan majorities in 2019, House Foreign Affairs Chairman Gregory Meeks, (D-N.Y.), said.
+The bill is modeled after a measure to create a State Department office to counter anti-Semitism that Congress passed with wide bipartisan majorities in 2019, said House Foreign Affairs chairman Gregory Meeks (D-N.Y.).

 Comments / 0